isomerpages/moe-yuyingsec/index.md

 description: An Isomer site of the Singapore Government
 image: /images/isomer-logo.svg
 permalink: /
+notification: <a
+  href="/about-us/Partners/Distinguished-Yuying-Alumni/">Congratulations to our
-notification: Congratulations to our distinguished alumna, Han Sai Por, on being recognised by Forbes for her enduring impact on the art world!
+  distinguished alumna, Han Sai Por, on being recognised by Forbes for her enduring impact on the art world! </a>
 sections:
   - hero:
       url: https://drive.google.com/file/d/1NIo5JDhaGPlSbtvFZ1hNmJVeLzvrqsmo/view?usp=share_link